-The areas of focus for this subject matter comprise of statistics on health, education and crime.
+The areas of focus for this subject matter consist of statistics on health, education and crime.
 Health consists of information that speaks to the overall health status of the Guyanese people and the quality of health services provided.
-Education statistics captures the attendance of our school age population all levels of schooling.
+Education statistics captures the attendance of our school-age population at all levels of schooling.
 While crime statistics refers to reported serious crimes that occur within the boundaries of Guyana.

 This is the collection, extraction and compilation of all merchandise trade data (trade in goods) from various sources to produce and disseminate merchandise trade statistics of the economy, of which the two main types are the quantity and value of exports and imports.